ngzuda/Reactive/README.md

 # Reactive Application implemented by me

-Personally, I am very impressed with the ideas behind Reactive Manifesto. (https://www.reactivemanifesto.org/) If you are as excited as I am and do not know where to start i strongly recommending the book by Rivu
+Personally, I am very impressed with the ideas behind Reactive Manifesto. (https://www.reactivemanifesto.org/) If you are as excited as I am but do not know where to start I strongly recommend Reactive Programming in Kotlin by Rivu Chakraborty.

 More goals will be added.